Updated Sept. 25, 2018: This story includes a correction.

-Regional air regulators have approved a proposal by Phillips 66 to process an extra 61 million gallons of crude oil every year at its refinery in Rodeo.
+Regional air regulators have approved a proposal by Phillips 66 to process an extra 61 million gallons of gas oil every year at its refinery in Rodeo.

-The Bay Area Air Quality Management District informed the Houston-based oil giant Thursday that a unit at the facility, which coverts crude oil to petroleum products, can immediately begin processing an additional 4,000 barrels — 168,000 gallons — of crude every day.
+The Bay Area Air Quality Management District informed the Houston-based oil giant Thursday (August 16, 2018) that a unit at the facility can immediately begin processing an additional 4,000 barrels — 168,000 gallons — of the fuel every day.

 Local environmental groups slammed the company for the expansion and the air district for allowing it.